andrasq/node-docs/klog.md

 * local staging journal supported, automatically uploads journal contents
 * the server provides the framework, but the actions are undefined.
   The test server appends to a local logfile, or just counts lines received.
+* binary safe, but batching relies on newline termination

 Operationally,